yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 h1.
 Space Memory Management
 The Space supports two [Memory Management|XAP91:Memory Management Facilities] modes:
-- {{ALL_IN_CACHE}} - this assumes all application data is stored within the space.
+- `ALL_IN_CACHE` - this assumes all application data is stored within the space.
-- {{LRU}} - this assumes some of the application data is stored within the space, and all the rest is stored in some external data source.
+- `LRU` - this assumes some of the application data is stored within the space, and all the rest is stored in some external data source.

-When running with {{ALL_IN_CACHE}}, the memory management:
+When running with `ALL_IN_CACHE`, the memory management:
 - Stops clients from writing data into the space once the JVM utilized memory crosses the WRITE threshold (percentage of the heap max size).
-- Throws a {{MemoryShortageExecption}} back to the client once the JVM utilized memory crosses the {{high_watermark_percentage}} threshold.
+- Throws a `MemoryShortageExecption` back to the client once the JVM utilized memory crosses the `high_watermark_percentage` threshold.

-When running with {{ALL_IN_CACHE}}, you should make sure the default memory management parameters are tuned according the JVM heap size.
+When running with `ALL_IN_CACHE`, you should make sure the default memory management parameters are tuned according the JVM heap size.
 A large heap size (over 2 G RAM) requires special attention.
 Here is an example of memory manager settings for a *10 G heap size*:

 {code}
 <os-core:space id="space" url="/./mySpace" >